 The Summer Multi-Site Business in Europe Program was conceived by Professor Thomas M. Porcano in 1995.
 It was first offered during the summer 1996 with Professors Thomas M. Porcano and Wayne Staton as teachers and on-site coordinators.
 The program has been offered 21 times (years).

 The idea behind the program was to offer a unique experience to students while taking advantage of the business, cultural, historical, and social opportunities in Western Europe.
-At the time the program was conceived, business study-abroad programs offered in the summer, generally used one city as a base and students could travel independently if they had free time but they always returned to the same base city.
+At the time the program was conceived, business study-abroad programs offered in the summer generally used one city as a base and students could travel independently if they had free time but they always returned to the same base city.
 With globalization expanding rapidly, that model seemed out of date and out of touch – a program that utilized several base cities would provide a more-enriched experience for the students because it could provide interactive opportunities in multiple cities with multiple events/professionals.
-Additionally, it and would make the students’ independent travel more efficient and effective since they would travel toward the next base city as opposed to having to return to the same base city.
+Additionally, it would make the students’ independent travel more efficient and effective since they would travel toward the next base city as opposed to having to return to the same base city.

 Since its inception, more than 1,400 students majoring in a variety of fields have participated in the program.
 Students from Appalachian State University, College of Charleston, Gonzaga University, Indiana University, Indiana State University, Miami University (Ohio), Saint Joseph University (Philadelphia), Thomas More College, University of Arizona, University of Dayton, University of Iowa, University of Kentucky, University of Louisville, University of Missouri, University of Tennessee, Vanderbilt University, and Wittenberg University have participated in the program.

 Students in the program take ACCT 490 – Special Topics in Accounting and CLAW 490 – Special Topics in Commercial Law.
 Credit is earned from the University of Louisville’s College of Business, so students will have the credit transferred to their home universities.
-Each course is three credit hours; thus, the students will earn six credit hours.
+Each course is three credit hours; thus, each student will earn six credit hours.
 The courses meet a variety of requirements depending on the student’s course of study and home university.